arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Theeffectsofcontingencyvariables/Schedulesofreinforcementandpunishment/Proceduresfortransferringcontrolfromcontinuoustointermittentschedulesandtheireffects/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Procedures for transferring control from continuous to intermittent schedules and their effects "
+title: 'Procedures for transferring control from continuous to intermittent schedules and their effects '
-nav_order: Proceduresfortransferringcontrolfromcontinuoustointermittentschedulesandtheireffects
-has_children: false
 ---
 # Procedures for transferring control from continuous to intermittent schedules and their effects